thuntran/CSC251-port-scanner/README.md

 ## Necessary files

-The only file required to run the port scanner is `port_scanner.py`.
+The only file required to run this port scanner is `port_scanner.py`.

 ## Instructions